Loading...

-Complete New Jersey HOA guide under N.J.S.A.
-45:22A-21 et seq. and 46:8B-1 et seq.
-No statewide fine cap, written notice requirements, hearing protections, DCA Ombudsman oversight, judicial foreclosure safeguards, and how to fight violations.
+Complete New Jersey HOA guide under the Planned Real Estate Development Full Disclosure Act and Condominium Act.
+No statewide fine cap, written notice and hearing protections, a required dispute-resolution (ADR) procedure, judicial foreclosure safeguards, and how to fight violations.

 Governing Law: N.J.S.A.
 45:22A-21 et seq. — Planned Real Estate Development Full Disclosure Act & N.J.S.A.
 46:8B-1 et seq. — Condominium Act